PurdueRCAC/AnvilOps/docs/src/content/docs/intro/what-is-anvilops.md

 ### Automatic Subdomain and TLS Certificate

-Every app deployed on AnvilOps gets its own subdomain of `anvilops.rcac.purdue.edu`, and TLS encryption is handled for you.
+Every app deployed on AnvilOps gets its own subdomain, and TLS encryption is handled for you.
+If you are deploying on Anvil, you may select a subdomain of `anvilops.rcac.purdue.edu`.
+If you are deploying on Geddes, you may select a subdomain of `anvilops.geddes.rcac.purdue.edu`.